jaysmtsnmt/portfolio/README.md

 ## C++/Hardware
 The most important segment of the C++ code is to recieve serial commands via USB, understand those serial commands, and execute the actions accordingly, physically changing the state of the robot.
 The robot a few "body parts"
-1. Eyes (Left Blue, Right Blue, Left Red, Right Red)
+1. Eyes (Left Blue, Right Blue, Left Red, Right Red) (Red for when CT has nightmares)
 2. Heart
 3. Neck (Servo)
 4. Camera (actual webcam)